MAAP-Project/stac_ipyleaflet/README.md

 ## Contributing
 @TODO - decide and finalize on git conventions like branching standards also testing coverage To contribute to this codebase, clone this repository down and create a new branch.
 All PRs should be against the `main` branch.
-Branch names should be prefixed with either *feature, bugfix, docs, refactor*.
+Branch names should be prefixed with either *feature, bugfix, docs, refactor* and be in kebab-case format.

-For example when adding documentation, the branch name should look something like `docs/{special_branch_name}`.
-Or when refactoring for code optimization, the branch name should look something like `refactor/{special_branch_name}`
+For example when adding documentation, the branch name should look something like `docs/{special-branch-name}`.
+Or when refactoring for code optimization, the branch name should look something like `refactor/{special-branch-name}`

 ## Additional requirements